You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 How are Savings and Investing Similar?

-Both Saving and investing are important, especially when it comes to saving money.
-When making investments, you need to have sufficient money stored in your bank account to help cover any unforeseen emergency expenses before a chunk of your money is tied up in long-term investment plans.
+Both Saving and investing are essential, especially when it comes to saving money.
+When investing, you need to have sufficient money stored in your bank account to help cover any unforeseen emergency expenses before putting a chunk of your money into long-term investment plans.

-When using the terms savings and investments, most people confuse the two – they think it is the same thing.
-But, while they are similar in certain aspects, they also have considerable differences.
+Most people confuse the terms savings and investments—they think they are the same thing.
+But while they are similar in certain aspects, they also have considerable differences.

-The major differences between savings and investing are:
+The significant differences between savings and investing are:

 SavingsInvestment